Tooth Abscess: Causes, Symptoms and Treatment

-A tooth abscess won't resolve without treatment.
+A tooth abscess won’t resolve without treatment.
 Even if the abscess disperses, bursts or drains and the pain stops, you still need professional dental treatment.
-Common treatments for tooth abscesses consist of the following:
+Common treatments consist of the following:

 Prompt treatment of cavities and traumatized teeth: Treatment goals include draining the abscess, eradicating and stopping the spread of infection, preserving the tooth (whenever possible) and preventing complications.

 Antibiotics: Antibiotics kill the germs responsible for tooth abscesses, helping the body to repair the tooth and bone.
-Your dentist usually prescribes tooth abscess antibiotics most commonly penicillin after X-rays have been reviewed to confirm that you have an infection.
-Tooth abscess antibiotics normally are effective in controlling the abscess; most of the symptoms will be alleviated within two days, and the tooth abscess typically will heal after five days of antibiotic treatment.
+Your dentist usually prescribes antibiotics — most commonly penicillin — after X-rays have been reviewed to confirm that you have an infection.
+Antibiotics normally are effective in controlling the abscess; most of the symptoms will be alleviated within two days, and the abscess typically will heal after five days of antibiotic treatment.